Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 J-1 visa early termination is a very serious case that can affect you substantially in several different ways if not handled correctly.
 Apart from the financial implications, it can be detrimental to your career and lead to a setback.
 This is why you need the service of an immigration attorney.

-At Immi-USA, we have a team of highly experienced J-1 immigration attorneys with extensive knowledge of the exchange visitor program.
+VisaNation Law Group J-1 immigration attorneys have extensive knowledge of the exchange visitor program.
 We will help you analyze your case and guide you on which route to take and how best to mitigate the future implications of your early termination.
 You can get in touch and schedule a consultation with us today by filling out this contact form.